aibetter/aib/README.md

 - `-f, --force` - Force overwrite existing files
 - `-d, --dry-run` - Show what would be synced without actually doing it
 - `-v, --verbose` - Enable verbose output

+> **Note:** When you run the sync command, it will display the data source URL at the beginning to show where the rules are being fetched from.

 ## Configuration